Waitress Resume Format

 Use with Caution

-Pro Tip: Over 75% of top hospitality employers use ATS to screen resumes.
-The reverse chronological format performs best with these systems, making it the safest choice for your waitress resume format.
+Pro Tip: More than 75% of hospitality employers use ATS to screen candidates.
+The reverse chronological format offers the best compatibility, making it your safest bet for a waitress resume.

 Ideal Resume Structure for a Waitress